kudajadridrizzle/kudajadri.website/public/pagemeta.md

   title: Test
   description: Test
 tourpackages:
-  title: Wayanad Tour Packages - Best Deals & Offers | Kudajadri Drizzle
+  title: Tour Packages - Best Deals & Offers | Kudajadri Drizzle
   description: Discover the best Wayanad holiday tour packages with top deals for
     families, groups, and couples.
 Enjoy a perfect getaway with nature, adventure, and comfort.
   green_wayanad_tour_package:
     title: " Wayanad Tour Package | 4 Days in Nature's Paradise"
     description: Experience the lush greenery of Wayanad with our Green Tour Package.
 Explore wildlife sanctuaries, Edakkal Caves, and serene lakes in this 4-day adventure.
 Perfect for nature lovers and wildlife enthusiasts.
   vibrant_wayanad_tour_package:
-    title: " Wayanad Tour Package | 2-Day Getaway"
+    title: "Vibrant Wayanad Tour Package | 2-Day Getaway"
     description: Discover the vibrant beauty of Wayanad with our 2-day package.
 Perfect for short getaways with visits to waterfalls, viewpoints, and tea plantations.
 Ideal for couples and small groups.
   dream_wayanad_tour_package:
-    title: Dream Wayanad Retreat | 3-Day Luxury Package
+    title: "Dream Wayanad Tour Package | 3-Day Luxury Retreat"
     description: Experience your dream vacation in Wayanad with our specially curated 3-day package.
 Enjoy the best of nature, adventure, and local culture with premium accommodations and personalized experiences.
-  green_wayanad:
-    title: Test
-    description: Test
-  vibrant_wayanad:
-    title: Test
-    description: Test
-  dream_wayanad:
-    title: Test
-    description: Test
 home:
   title: test
   description: Experience the best of Wayanad at Kudajadri Drizzle.
 Enjoy